Always wanted to use Photoshop's Pattern Overlay layer style effect, but never knew exactly where or how to start?

 The Layer Styles Pattern Overlay Dialog Box

-Pattern Overlay doesn't have a ton of options, but that's because it's more of a "On/Off" effect, unlike some of the others that can be manipulated to drastically change the way they look.
+Pattern Overlay doesn't have a ton of options, but that's because it's more of an "On/Off" effect, unlike some of the others that can be manipulated to drastically change the way they look.

 The Blend Mode allows you to set the blending mode for your Pattern Overlay.
 The default setting is Normal, which simply displays a pattern on your layer.
 If you are unfamiliar with how all the different Blending Modes work, I highly recommend checking out the Blending Is Fun Basix tutorial.